NeuroVisionTeam/NeuroVisionTeam/README.md

 ### **NeuroVisionTeam**
 **Precision in Code, Clarity in Vision**

-Welcome to **NeuroVisionTeam**, a dynamic trio of engineers—Hamid, Faraz, and Helya—specializing in **Python programming** and **image processing**.
+Welcome to **NeuroVisionTeam**, a dynamic trio of engineers specializing in **Python programming** and **image processing**.
 With a shared passion for innovation and problem-solving, we combine our technical expertise to deliver cutting-edge solutions that bridge the gap between code and vision.

 #### **What We Do**
 - **Python Development**: Crafting efficient, scalable, and maintainable code for a wide range of applications.